azoth-lang/azoth.language.design/independent-generics.md

 It must be the case that `temp iso` doesn't have ownership and thus it isn't a subtype of `own`.
 So does it need a different name?

+### Other Decisions

+**Decision:** all independent parameters allow any capability and allow move types.
+This simplifies the language.
+Thus the syntax moves before (i.e. `class List[independent T readonly out]`).

+### Remaining Question

+* How does move/recover and freeze work with independent parameters
+* Should we switch to using `iso`, `own`, and `const` to recover and freeze?
+If not, how does one express recovering ownership?
+* How does one declare and write destructors for classes with independent parameters?
+* How can a class conditionally have ownership without full independence?
+For example, a `Text_Writer` may or may not have ownership of the contained `Output_Stream` but it isn't a type parameter at all and it always needs to be able to mutate it.
+Thus it wants it to be either `own` or `mut`.
+* How do trait methods deal with the fact that `Self` may be a struct or resource type?
+Does that impose too great of a restriction on what can be done with `self`?
+  * Should a `const trait` assume that `Self` cannot be a struct or resource type or does that still require an explicit constraint on `Self` (e.g. `where Self: class, not resource`).
+* How does one constrain to resource types or not?
+Options:
+  * Possibly a resource type `where resource T` or `where T: resource?`
+  * Not a resource type: `where T: not resource`
+  * Not a struct type: `where T: not struct`
+  * Definitely a resource type `where T: resource`
+  * A resource or struct: ???
+* What are the proper defaults for type parameters with regard to allowing resource types and structs?
+Is `aliasable` still the correct default?
+If it is used, then a type parameter doesn't have to worry about structs and resource types.
+* Constraining to a capability set seems to only work if that set includes `id`.
+Is that correct?
+* What about `shareable ind`?
+* Does the `readonly` capability include `id`?
+  * Answer: yes because `id List[X]` is still `out` in `X`
+* Is `<constraint> T` (e.g. `aliasable T`) the correct syntax or should some kind of operator apply since it is really an upcast of the capability?
+Perhaps it should be `T as aliasable`?
+* Since `readable` accepts `iso` and `own`, that means a method on a struct or resource type accepting `readable self` might have to accept ownership and also might have to call the destructor.